NetZeroAtlantic/ACES/docs/README.md

 Hi!
 Welcome to the ACES-Temoa repository.
 This repo contains the code behind the Atlantic Canada Energy System (ACES) Model, which is based off the [Temoa](https://temoacloud.com/) modelling suite.
-In fact, this repository is simply a clone of the Temoa [GitHub repository](https://github.com/TemoaProject/temoa) repository.
-This was done to allow us to make code additions specific to the Atlantic Canadian context that did not exist in the core Temoa code.
+This brach is version 1 of ACES.

 # Overview